rpede/MobileProgramming24/_working_with_data/weather3.md

 }
 ```

+**Important** make sure you are importing `Location` from
+`'package:location/location.dart'`.

+*Notice: `apiUrl` can no longer be final.
+That is because we are now using string interpolation to construct the string
+using values from variables.*

 Make sure your are providing `RealDataSource` in `lib/main.dart`.

 First time you try the app after adding `Location.instance.getLocation()`, you